 Socially, there is a proven link between environmental issues and the fear of crime – people feel safer in cleaner communities.
 Our health is also affected, with higher levels of depression, illness and medical interventions amongst people who live in areas that have poor local environmental quality.

 There are severe financial consequences too.
 Householders and landowners spend significant sums of money clearing mess from their own land, and Scotland spends at least £75 million of public money on litter and flytipping each year (£50 million currently spent on tackling the problem, and at least a further £25 million addressing its wider consequences).
 Furthermore, with tourism worth over £4bn a year to Scotland, and scenery and landscape being given as the number one reason for visiting Scotland, the consequences are clear.

 Legislation alone is not the answer to our litter problems and the voluntary actions of normal people have a large part to play in litter reduction.
 However, it is important that there is legislation to underpin our national commitment to making Scotland shine.

 Under the terms of the Environmental Protection Act 1990, there are a group of defined bodies knows as ‘Duty Bodies’ which have a responsibility to keep their land clear of litter and refuse.
 They are usually local authorities and other statutory undertakers such as Network Rail, schools, colleges and universities.
 Their responsibilities surrounding the maintenance of cleanliness in their area are contained in a Code of Practice, accompanying Part IV, section 89 of the Act.

-It is possible for these duty bodies to issue Fixed Penalty Notices to people dropping litter of £80.
+It is possible for these duty bodies to issue Fixed Penalty Notices to people dropping litter or not picking up after their dog of £80.